 When it comes to dogs, there are several easy to spot symptoms of anemia.
 These include:

 ■ Gums and inside of eyelids that appear to be pale or white

 ■ Black tar-like stool (the result of internal bleeding which could be the cause of anemia)

 If your dog's anemia has become severe, the vet should be able to detect a heart murmur along with the rapid heartbeat.
 If you take your dog out for strenuous exercise and they have severe anemia, they might collapse.

 There are several causes of anemia in dogs, some of which are common such as fleas and other parasites, injuries and wounds, and exposure to toxic chemical poisoning.
 Among the less common causes of canine anemia are canine autoimmune hemolytic anemia (an autoimmune disease), tumors affecting the kidneys, intestinal tract, and bladder, ulcers, and cancer.

 As you can see, anemia is not something that "just happens", it is considered to be a secondary condition of a more serious medical issue.
 This is why it is so important for you to contact your vet if you think your pup has anemia.
-Once your vet has diagnosed the cause of the anemia, he can begin treatment.
-In the meantime, there is no reason why you cannot start feeding your dog liver or herbs that are rich in iron to help stimulate the growth of red blood cells that will restore your dog's iron levels, his energy levels, and his strength.
+Once your vet has diagnosed the cause of the anemia, they can begin treatment.
+In the meantime, there is no reason why you cannot start feeding your dog liver or herbs that are rich in iron to help stimulate the growth of red blood cells that will restore your dog's iron levels, their energy levels, and their strength.

-There are also a number of herbs, vegetables, and forms of seaweed containing very high levels of iron that you can feed your dog to help with his anemia.
-However, before you begin any type of treatment for canine anemia, you need to take your pup to see his vet, find out what is causing it, and have the underlying condition treated or all the liver in the world will not help.
+There are also a number of herbs, vegetables, and forms of seaweed containing very high levels of iron that you can feed your dog to help with their anemia.
+However, before you begin any type of treatment for canine anemia, you need to take your pup to see the vet, find out what is causing it, and have the underlying condition treated or all the liver in the world will not help.